bredelings/BAli-Phy/TODO/ReflexLexer.md

 behind a global object.
 The scanner should either be owned by the driver for a parse, or owned by a small object with a clear parse lifetime.

-### Empty Layout Rules Are The Main Obstacle
+### Empty Layout Rules Were The Main Obstacle

-The current Flex lexer uses zero-width rules to run layout logic before the next real token is consumed:
+The old Flex lexer used zero-width rules to run layout logic before the next real token was consumed:

 - `<bol>""/.`
 - `<layout>""/.`